Lead your agency, unit, or team toward becoming a trauma-informed organization.

 Curriculum

-Number of clock and/or credit hours for the Trauma Informed Care certificate program
+Number of clock and/or credit hours for the Trauma Informed Healthcare Certificate Program

-A total of twelve (12) credit hours will be required for graduation.
-Required courses will make up twelve (12) credit hours.
+A total of twelve (12) credit hours will be required for completion.

 Maximum Timeframe

-The Maximum Time frame to complete the certificate program is measured in calendar years for the Trauma Informed Care Certificate program.
+The Maximum Time frame to complete the certificate program is measured in calendar years for the Trauma Informed Healthcare Certificate program.
 Students must complete the program within two (2) years and are only permitted to attempt 12 credits before program termination.
-However, if exceptions are granted by the Director of the DBH Program, students may complete their certificate program within three (3) years of enrollment.
+However, if exceptions are granted by the Program Director, students may complete their certificate program within three (3) years of enrollment.

 Minimum Timeframe